 1. 2112.
 1976.
 5 stars.
 It should have failed, with no hit single and half the album a sprawling narrative of science fiction.
 But against every odd 2112 gave Rush sudden fame.
 It marked the clear point at which their hard Zeppelin and cerebral progressive styles — which had clashed rather badly on Fly by Night and Caress of Steel — came together just right.
 The 20-minute title track “2112” is about a guy living in a controlled future with no art, music, or creativity; he finds a strange device (a guitar) in a cave behind a waterfall, and after learning how to play it he takes it to the music-hating priests who are the overlords; the priests destroy the guitar, telling him that music was the evil that almost destroyed humanity; he then kills himself in martyrdom.
 The side helpings are frankly almost as good, especially “A Passage to Bangkok”, dealing with marijuana tourism, and “Lessons”, the only Rush song composed entirely by Alex Lifeson.
 2112 is Rush’s best album and my third favorite prog album, after Selling England by the Pound (Genesis) and Wish You Were Here (Floyd).

-3. Signals.
+2. Signals.
 1982.
 5 stars.
 I can only imagine if Rush had decided to evolve in the direction of heavy metal that was becoming popular in the early ’80s.
 We might have had Snakes & Arrows and Clockwork Angels thirty years early.
 Instead they went in the direction of my favorite ’80s bands — Peter Gabriel, U2, Depeche Mode, Talking Heads, etc. — focusing more on the music’s texture than its power.
 Lifeson’s guitar action receded into the background as Peart and Lee’s synth electronics, keyboards, drum machines, and sequencers took over big time.
 These changes would last through four albums, the band’s synth period of ’82-’87, and would be regarded as a betrayal by the purists.
 The first of the four, Signals, is a true masterpiece.
 Appropriately, the album’s theme is new generations vs. the old.
 The lead track “Subdivisions” is still my favorite Rush song, about adolescent isolation in the suburbs; it’s quintessentially minimalist.
-“The Analog Kid” has one of the best choruses ever; “The Weapon” and “Chemistry” are genius; even the pop filler “New World Man” is pretty damn good.
+“The Analog Kid” has one of the best choruses ever; “Losing It” makes my heart break; “The Weapon” and “Chemistry” are genius; even the pop filler “New World Man” is pretty damn good.

 4. Hold Your Fire.
 1987.
 4 ½ stars...because this one will certainly draw fire, for being in my top five.
 Fans hate it with a passion.
 It’s the last of the four synth albums, and takes the keyboard approach to its extreme conclusion, resulting in the band’s biggest departure from their ’70s roots.
 With all due apologies to the purists, I love Hold Your Fire and never get tired of it.
 Unlike its predecessor Power Windows, it has aged wonderfully.
 There’s not a single bad song on it.
 It may not be the masterpiece Signals is, but even more than Signals it shows the band perfecting a style completely outside the “Rush orbit”.
 People who despise the synth era are basically just saying they don’t like synth, and that’s not a valid objection.
 Any musical genre can be good, and Hold Your Fire hits a home run with its shivering ethereal texture.
 I think most people who profess hatred for “Time Stand Still” are actually liars.
 “Mission” is simply pristine; “Prime Mover” the hidden gem.
 It’s called the Red Album by hard-core haters.
 I call it that too, but to reclaim it positively.